surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 After database is started copy endpoint address
 ![PostgreSQL endpoint](images/rds_endpoint.png)

+Be sure to retain the following information for accessing the PostgreSQL:

+- login
+- password
+- endpoint

+These details will be needed in a later step to connect the RDS with the EC2 instance.

+To find the endpoint:

+- Navigate to `RDS` from the Amazon Management Console
+- Click on `DB Instances` under `Resources` in the main pane
+- Click on the RDS instance DB identifier of the desired RDS
+- Click on the `Connectivity & security` tab
+- Copy the endpoint under `Endpoint & port`

 ## Create ec2 instance

 * In the services list Compute section select ec2